You will learn strategies and tactics to deliver threat hunting campaigns on large scale computer networks:

 Module 1: Introduction

-Preparing a Threat Hunting playbook
+- What’s a sound Threat Hunting methodology?

 Module 2: Windows Internals